Peterkinywa/Bike-Sales-Analysis/README.md

 # Bike-Sales-Analysis

 ## Overview
-This Excel dashboard analyzes customer demographics and buying behavior to understand factors influencing bike purchases.
+This Interactive dashboard analyzes customer demographics and buying behavior to understand factors influencing bike purchases.
 It provides interactive insights using Pivot Tables, Charts and Slicers.

 ## Dataset
 The data includes customer information such as: